-Not feeling like eating your banana skin-on?
+Not feeling like eating your banana with the skin on?
 Use it to brew this tasty, relaxing tea!

-Chamomile has been used for centuries to help induce relaxation, aid sleep, calm an upset stomach, and it’s also used as a natural anti-inflammatory.
+Chamomile has been used for centuries to help induce relaxation, aid sleep, calm an upset stomach, and it’s also used as a natural anti-inflammatory [source].

-Lavender plays a role in natural relaxation too, especially at bedtime, by helping alleviate nervous tension and stress.
-All you need is a warm blanket to cuddle up with.
+Lavender also plays a role in natural relaxation, especially at bedtime, by helping alleviate nervous tension and stress [source].
+Many studies have shown inhaled lavender to be an excellent sleep aid [source].
+All you need is dried lavender and chamomile flowers to make your warm milk, a quiet setting, and a fluffy blanket to cuddle up with.

-New research says that a snack before bed might be a good thing, giving your body a dose of melatonin for natural sleep regulation and healthy carbs for cellular renewal.
+A snack before bed might be a good thing for some people, giving your body a dose of natural melatonin precursors for sleep regulation and healthy carbs for cellular renewal [source].
 From kale to almond butter and kiwi, every ingredient in this smoothie helps contribute to a good night’s sleep.

-If mixing up a drink with all those ingredients every night sounds the opposite of relaxing to you, don’t worry: you only have to gather up all those ingredients once, to make a big batch of Midnight Milk powder which is then stirred into warm milk.
+If mixing up a drink with all those ingredients every night sounds the opposite of relaxing to you, don’t worry: you only have to gather them up once to make a big batch of Midnight Milk powder, which is then stirred into warm milk.

-Keep a jar in your medicine cabinet to keep on hand for whenever stress is keeping you up at night–one batch makes 60 servings of milk.
+Keep a jar of the mixture in your medicine cabinet to keep on hand for whenever stress is keeping you up at night.
+One batch makes 60 servings of this nourishing bedtime milk.

 5. Turmeric Tea

 Give your cup of chamomile tea an upgrade by turning it into soothing anti-inflammatory golden milk.
-Rich in antioxidants, turmeric tea aids the body to produce more dopamine and serotonin.
-This means a better mood for you, as well as a better sleep.
+Rich in antioxidants [source], the curcumin in turmeric tea aids the body to produce more dopamine and serotonin [source].
+This means a better mood for you, as well as a much better sleep.

-Chamomile contains an antioxidant called apigenin, which is thought to bind to brain receptors that help promote sleepiness.
-Although the recipe calls for dried chamomile flowers, you can use 2 chamomile teabags or 2 tablespoons of loose chamomile tea instead if you have those on hand.
+Chamomile contains an antioxidant called apigenin, which is thought to bind to brain receptors that help promote sleepiness [source].
+Although the recipe calls for dried chamomile flowers, you can use 2 chamomile tea bags or 2 tablespoons of loose-leaf chamomile tea instead if you have those on hand.